|

 His brothers murmured in agreement.

-"I agree with the March Warden," he said, "we
+"I agree with the March Warden," said Caranthir.
+"We

 must act whilst their numbers are still relatively small and whilst